- 1. How is Renters Insurance Beneficial for Landlords?

 If your residence is not fit to live, loss-of-use coverage will pay for temporary accommodation.
 For example, if a rented unit caught fire and needs renovation, the loss-of-use coverage can be used to stay in a hotel and get the amount reimbursed.
 If the hotel does not have a kitchen and it’s required to eat out, food bills are also covered.

-Whether you are a landlord or a tenant in Long Beach, a renters insurance coverage helps in protecting your interests.
-If you are looking for one, we at Beach Front Property Management Inc. can advise you to get the right renters insurance in no time.
+If you are seeking renters’ insurance, Beach Front Property Management Inc. can advise you to get the right coverage.
 Don’t forget to contact us today.

 Learn more about how we can help.
 Customized solutions for large portfolios!